ETH-SEOUL/.github/profile/README.md

-# (♾,📊) 4Ever.Data – The DataDAO that unleashes the power of #fairAI.
+# (♾,📊) dfgdf.Data – The DataDAO that unleashes the power of #fairAI.

 ## **Intro to 4Ever.Data💡**